chennakeshavadasa/SSCS-Chipathon-2025-Team-Nirvana/README.md

 ##  Ring Amplifier Based LDO

-An LDO architecture leveraging a ring amplifier core with deadzone regulation for bias stability.
+An LDO architecture with a ring amplifier based LDO which doesnt need any frequency compensation with deadzone regulation circuit.
+This is based on the work by P. K. Venkatachala et al.,

-#### Chipathon Implementation
+####  Implementation

 ![RAMP_LDO_chipathon](https://github.com/user-attachments/assets/eda37edc-a826-4efa-adf8-91117612d4c8)